BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^10]: **Computer Choices.** Everything's a balance.
 If you can choose a computer that doesn't get much use, that's more secure, but you also want to make sure that it's a computer that will stay up to date with security updates.
 If the computer is no longer being supported with security updates, that's a bad choice.
 The biggest danger if your computer is compromised is that your transaction coordinator may be compromised and it will send you incorrect PSBTs for signing.
 So _always_ look carefully at any PSBTs that you're signing, and be even more careful if your computer is less secure through other usage.

 [^11]: **Software Verification.** It can be tempting to skip over this verification step. **Don't.** A supply-chain attack is a real adversary: the software may have been changed on the website.
 But, if so, it won't match the checksum or the checksum won't be signed by the correct creator.
 So, be sure to verify and be sure to carefully consider the results.

+[^12]: **New Wallet.** As we said, the term "wallet" is overloaded.
+Here, "New Wallet" really means a "new account", which is to say a group of addresses.

+[^13]: **Account Naming.** Choose an intuitive, obvious name, like "Multisig" or "Passport and Seed Tool Multisig" or "LLC Multisig".
+Security by obscurity *isn't*, and worse, it's only likely to mess you or your heirs up.

+[^14]: **Script Type.** Current options are "Legacy", "Nested Segwit", and "Native Segwit".
+Both "Legacy" and "Nested Segwit" are older Bitcoin scripts, while "Native Segwit" has been the current one for several years.
+It's always best to stick with the newest, to future-proof your funds, as long as it's been around for a year or two and is a mature technology.